Callum Tapping

-Callum Tapping (born 5 June 1993) is a Scottish professional footballer, who plays for Edinburgh City as a midfielder.

-Tapping has previously played for Hearts, Queen of the South, Brechin City, Forfar Athletic and Stenhousemuir as well as Alloa Athletic on loan.
-Tapping has also represented Scotland at Under-19 and Under-21 level.
+Callum Tapping (born 5 June 1993) is a Scottish professional footballer who is currently manager of East Stirlingshire.
+He previously played for Hearts, Queen of the South, Brechin City, Forfar Athletic, Stenhousemuir, Edinburgh City, East Kilbride, East Stirlingshire as well as Alloa Athletic on loan.
+Tapping also represented Scotland at Under-19 and Under-21 level.

 Background

 Born in London to an English father and a Scottish mother, Tapping moved to Scotland at 6 years old and attended Larbert High School in Stenhousemuir.
 He is the elder brother of Jordan Tapping who also plays football in the Scottish League set up.

 Club career

 Early career

 Tapping played at youth level for Celtic and Hamilton Academical before signing for Tottenham Hotspur in June 2009, where he initially played for their under-18 team with 8 appearances.
 Tapping was then rewarded with his first professional contract at the White Hart Lane club in June 2010 and was promoted to their Premier Reserve League squad, with 27 appearances during that season at the Reserve League level.